-It is the student's responsibility to know his/her exam schedule.
-Students should check the schedule carefully and record their exam times.
+It is the student's responsibility to know their exam schedule.
+Examination dates will be shared well in advance of the examination period through teachers, announcements, and parent communications.
+Students should check the exam schedule carefully, and make note of their exam times.
 Students should plan to be at school fifteen minutes prior to the beginning of each exam.